cyndis/qmlrs/README.md

 ## Note regarding the Qt event loop and threads

-Creating a `View` automatically initializes the Qt main event loop is one doesn't already exist.
+Creating an `Engine` automatically initializes the Qt main event loop if one doesn't already exist.
 At least on some operating systems, the event loop must run on the main thread.
 Qt will tell you if you mess up.
 The `.exec()` method on views starts the event loop.
 This will block the thread until the window is closed.

 Qt objects have a thread affinity, and their methods must be called on the thread they were created on.
-For this reason, `View`s are `NoSend`.
+For this reason, `Engine`s are `NoSend`.
 However, you can create sendable handles using the `.handle()` method (the name "handle" probably should change).
-Handles have built-in logic to allow invoking Qml methods from other threads, but they will not keep the `View` alive.
-Method calls will return an error if the underlying `View` has been destroyed.
+Handles have built-in logic to allow invoking Qml methods from other threads, but they will not keep the `Engine` alive.
+Method calls will return an error if the underlying `Engine` has been destroyed.

 ## Licensing